 #4.
 Bluehost vs Bigrock – Customer Support and Reliability

 A solid customer support system is mandatory for the success of any website or online venture.
 The team of technicians must have the necessary skills and professional expertise to explain and assist the users when they face a problem.
-Efficient customer support team work towards strengthening the client relations and build a solid reputation on the internet.
+Efficient customer support teamwork towards strengthening client relations and build a solid reputation on the internet.

 There should also be a help desk where users can submit their queries and complaints that must be addressed immediately.
 Customer services help build brand loyalty and enhance the credibility of the platform.